nightvision04/image-style-recognition/README.md

  # Machine Learning Pipeline

- The pipeline currently combines several nodes of Principal Component Analysis, and Random Forest classifiers in a convoultion design to 'wipe' across images.
-This allows for the model to handle unique image shapes.
+ The pipeline currently combines several nodes of Principal Component Analysis, and Random Forest classifiers in a convoultion design to traverse image data.
+This allows for the model to stay flexible when handling unique image shapes.

 Training data is currently around 90,000 samples and applies a broad variance.